-Kathryn Meola provides representation and legal counsel to school districts and county offices of education in the areas of personnel matters, contracts, policy development, general and special education, charter schools, open meeting laws, public records act requests, and administrative hearings and litigation.
+Kathryn Meola provides legal representation and general counsel advice to community college districts, K-12 districts and county offices of education in all aspects of labor and employment matters, Board governance, open meeting laws, ethics and conflicts of interest, California public records act requests, contracts, policy development, charter schools, commission on professional competence, arbitration hearings, administrative hearings, certificated and classified layoffs, certificated dismissal hearings and civil litigation.

-Prior to joining AALRR, Ms. Meola was General Counsel and Director of the Education Legal Alliance (ELA) for the California School Boards Association.
+Prior to joining AALRR, Ms. Meola was General Counsel and Director of its Education Legal Alliance (ELA) for the California School Boards Association.
 She was the first woman to serve as General Counsel in the organization’s 88-year history.
-As General Cousel, Ms. Meola provided legal counsel to the leadership and management of CSBA and oversaw all legal department programs and services.
-She also led the ELA, a consortium of school districts, county offices of education and regional occupational centers/programs that pooled resources to pursue and defend public education interests in the courts and before state agencies.
+As General Counsel, Ms. Meola provided legal counsel to CSBA’s leadership and led the ELA, a consortium of school districts, county offices of education and regional occupational centers/programs that pooled resources to pursue and defend public education interests in the courts and before state agencies.

 Honors & Recognitions